gmshashank/gmshashank.github.io/_posts/2021-09-09-WSL2_PyTorch_setup.markdown

 wsl --unregister Ubuntu
 ```

-### Step 5 - Create a new folder and import your WSL installation to that folder.
+### Step 5 - Create a new folder and import your WSL installation to that folder
 ```powershell
 wsl --import Ubuntu "G:\WSL2\wsl_ubuntu" "G:\WSL2\ubuntu-ex.tar"
 ```